Wojtek242/loki/ansible/README.rst

    ansible-playbook --vault-id @prompt python.yml

-2. Configure the SSH daemon with a new port number and better security options.
+2. Configure the SSH daemon with a new port number and better security options

 ::

    ansible-playbook --vault-id @prompt ssh.yml

-3. Run the remaining setup.
+3. Run the remaining setup

 ::